wwxFromTju/Arena-Baselines/README.md

 pip install -r requirements.txt
 ```

+## Setup X-Server

+If you run into following situations,

-If you are running on a remote server without GUI (Xserver) but require a vision input, follow [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), section ```Setting up X Server (optional)```.
+* you are running on a remote server without GUI (X-Server).
-If you have a Xserver but it does not belongs (started by) your user, you cannot access it.
+* your machine have a X-Server but it does not belongs (started by) your account, so you cannot access it.

-If you have a Xserver that belongs to (started by) you, it should be fine but I never tested it.
+follow [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), section ```Setting up X Server (optional)```, in order to setup a virtual display and virtual X-Server.
+Or, follow guidelines below (copied from above link).

+* Note that if you have a X-Server belongs to your account, you can just start multiple windows held by a TMUX session when you are on the machine's GUI desktop (in this way, the window has access to X-Server).
+After that, connect to this machine remotely and attach the session (windows) you started on the GUI desktop.

 ```
 # Install Xorg
 sudo apt-get update